szabgab/status-rs/README.md

 It will help me learn where I spend my time.

-* Get the current date
-* Save message with the corrent datae in a file in the home directory of the user ~/.status-rs/messages.json
+* Save message with the corrent date in a file in the home directory of the user ~/.status-rs/messages.json